 Have there been any customer complaints about Private Internet Access torrenting?

 If Private Internet Access torrent speeds aren’t up to par, there’s no point sticking around.
 You may as well move to a VPN that prioritizes P2P downloads.
 The picture, in this case, can be seen as mixed.

 Some users have reported regular disconnections and possible DNS leaks when torrenting with PIA, although others have responded that disconnects are very rare when routing connections via the PIA’s SOCKS5 proxy.
 So that could be a good idea for torrenters.
 And the Kill Switch function also provides a safeguard against leaks, so it’s not a fatal flaw.

 Discussions on Reddit have featured supporters and critics of PIA.
 Some users have complained about “extremely slow” speeds, while others have pointed to simple technical fixes to resolve similar issues.
-The overall picture seems to be that PIA can work well as a torrenting VPN, but that you need to get P2P client setups right.
-So let’s run through some ideas about how to create fast, reliable Private Internet Access uTorrent and qBittorrent configurations.
+The overall picture seems to be that PIA can work well as a torrenting VPN but that you need to get P2P client setups right.
+So let’s run through some ideas about creating fast, reliable Private Internet Access uTorrent and qBittorrent configurations.

 How to set up the SOCKS5 proxy for torrenting with major P2P clients

 While there are many different torrenting clients around, qBittorrent and uTorrent are the two that have attracted the most attention among PIA users.
 It’s worth dealing with them separately to give you some pointers, as both require a little tinkering before the VPN works perfectly.